adopted-ember-addons/ember-data-factory-guy/README.md

 ##### handleFindQuery
    - for dealing with finding all records for a type of model with query parameters.
+     - can pass in fixture json, model instances or empty array

+*Passing in array of fixture json*

 ```javascript
      // First build json for the instances you want 'returned' in your query.